OneSignalDevelopers/OneSignal-Angular-Sample/README.md

 ```javascript
  import 'globals';
 ```
 Time to create our OneSignal service inside of our Angular app.
 I have created one using the Angular CLI.
 The name of my service file is *one-signal.service.ts*.
-After creating the service, you will create an `onLoad()` method that will ensure that our SDK script we added inside of the *index.html* has been loaded since it{s an async operation.
+After creating the service, you will create an `onLoad()` method that will ensure that our SDK script we added inside of the *index.html* has been loaded since it's an async operation.

 ```javascript
 async onLoad(): Promise<any> {